» print this page!

 Robin Lindroos, Tomi Kauppinen, Riikka Henriksson and Eero Hyvönen: ONKI-Paikka: An Ontology Service for Geographical Data.
 Helsinki, Apr, 2007. bib pdf

 Ville Komulainen: Public Services for Ontology Library Systems.
-MSc Thesis, January, 2007. bib pdf
+MSc Thesis, University of Helsinki, Department of Computer Science, January, 2007. bib pdf

 2005